Laura White (singer): 2012–2023: Songwriting and No. 95

 White has written songs for artists including Inna, Leona Lewis, Eliza Doolittle, and Cher Lloyd.
 White had her first number one with artist Gin Lee in 2012 and also penned songs for many Danish artists and Dutch X Factor winner Lisa Lois.
 White wrote "New York Raining" for Charles Hamilton & Rita Ora, which was featured on the soundtrack of the US TV show, Empire and nominated for a Grammy in 2015.

 In 2016, White confirmed signing a publishing deal to Peer Publishing UK.
 She released her second extended play, No. 95 in February 2016.
 She also wrote and featured as a vocalist on the Galantis single, "Love on Me".
-In 2017, White wrote and featured on songs with Example, Bugzy Malone and confirmed her album was being written alongside featured production from Naughty Boy.

 2023–present: Woman to Woman

 In 2023, White released the single "Lemons", the lead single from her upcoming debut studio album.
 In February 2024, White announced that her debut album would be available to pre–order from the 8th March 2024, sixteen years following her appearance on The X Factor in 2008.
 Her debut studio album, Woman to Woman, is scheduled to be released in November 2024.

-In 2024, she released her debut album ‘Woman To Woman’, one of the best-selling pre-orders of the year, featuring some of the world's most successful songwriters (Toby Gad, Cathy Dennis, Eg White).
-Laura White also released a string of singles in the lead up to the album, including more collaborations with Galantis and spent much of the year touring the UK.
-Recent shows include London, Manchester dates and played for the BBC with the BBC Philharmonic.

-In 2025, White went Viral performing with DJ AG in London’s Kings Cross.

-On September 2025, White released the single 'Ricky Hatton (Northern Girl)'.

-Personal life

-White is an Manchester United, Tottenham Hotspur, Brentford and Bolton Wanderers supporter.